redhat-cip/software-factory/docs/deploy.rst

 ...............

 To build the images on your own (it is not advised to do so), follow the process below.
-The build has been only tested on Ubuntu 14.04.1 LTS.
-So the best is to install a VM with that Ubuntu version before trying to build the SF images.
+The build has been only tested on CentOS 7.
+So the best is to install a VM before trying to build the SF images.
 Ensure that the current user can act as root via sudo without password.
 If not you must login as root.

 Some dependencies needs to be installed on your local system to build the images:

 .. code-block:: bash

- $ sudo apt-get update
+ $ sudo yum update
+ $ sudo yum install -y epel-release
- $ sudo apt-get install build-essential debootstrap pigz python-dev python-pip unzip graphviz curl git kpartx python-yaml
+ $ sudo yum install -y pigz python-devel python-pip unzip graphviz curl wget git kpartx python-yaml patch
  $ sudo pip install Sphinx oslosphinx

 You need to clone the Software Factory Git repository :